 London Life International Reinsurance Corporation was incorporated on September 6, 1989 under the laws of Barbados and was initially registered under the Exempt Insurance Act, Cap.
 308 (the "Exempt Insurance Act") as an Exempt Insurance Company on December 29, 1989.
 Effective January 1, 2019, the Exempt Insurance Act was repealed and the Company, under the Insurance (Amendment) Act, was reclassified as a Class 1 Insurer.
 The Company is a wholly-owned subsidiary of LRG (US) Inc., a company incorporated under the laws of the state of Delaware of the United States of America.
 LRG (US) Inc. is a wholly-owned subsidiary of London Reinsurance Group Inc. (LRG), a company incorporated in Canada.
 LRG was a wholly-owned subsidiary of The Canada Life Assurance Company ("CL"), a company incorporated in Canada.
-Effective January 1, 2021, London Life Financial Corporation, LRG, Canada Life Capital Corporation Inc. and GWLC Holdings Inc. amalgamated into one company: Canada Life Capital Corporation Inc. ("CLCC").
-CLCC is a company incorporated in Canada and is a wholly-owned subsidiary of CL.
+Effective January 1, 2021, London Life Financial Corporation, LRG, Canada Life Capital Corporation Inc. and GWLC Holdings Inc. amalgamated into one company: Canada Life Capital Corporation Inc. active Company incorporated in Canada and is a wholly-owned subsidiary of CL.
 CL is wholly-owned by Great-West Lifeco Inc. ("Lifeco").
 Lifeco is a member of the Power Corporation of Canada ("Power Corporation") group of companies.

 The Company is a composite reinsurer licensed to write life reinsurance, annuity reinsurance and property and casualty reinsurance business.
+In February 2023, the Company submitted a request to terminate its Class 3A license which covers property and casualty reinsurance business, and the BMA accepted this termination on February 28, 2023.

-The financial statements of the Company as at and for the year ended December 31, 2021 were authorized by the Board of Directors on April 27, 2022.
+The financial statements of the Company as at and for the year ended December 31, 2022 were authorized by the Board of Directors on April 19, 2023.